hph/butler/README.md

     butler

-And a server will be launched on port `localhost:8080`.
+A server will be launched on port `localhost:8080`, listing all directories and files in the current directory.
+Directories containing an `index.html` file will automatically render them instead of listing files.

 ## Advanced options